davidderaedt/Illustrator-Layer-Exporter/readme.md

-Layer Exporter for Adobe Illustrator
+#Layer Exporter for Adobe Illustrator

-###For general informations, please go to the Illustrator [Layer Exporter official page](http://davidderaedt.github.io/AILayerExporterPage/).

 Layer exporter is a free, open source extension panel for Adobe Illustrator CC, made with the [creative cloud extensiblity helpers](http://davidderaedt.github.io/ccext-website/).